 If you get a notice that your lease is not being renewed, the first question you might ask is “why?”

 Some common reasons a lease may not be renewed include:

-- The apartment community management is selling the property.
+- The landlord is selling the property to a new owner.

-- The apartment community management is closing down a portion of the community for renovations.
+- The landlord is closing the property for renovations.

 - The resident has been late on rent or has not paid rent a number of times.